Foaly/Foaly.github.io/_posts/2017-08-27-building-a-dj-booth.md

-#### Day -1
+### Day -1

 I didn't take many pictures on the fifth day, because everyone was really busy as it was already Thursday and there was still lots to do.
-But we were able to finish the sides with some more metal sheets and fill in the remaining holes with some more boards.
+But we were able to finish the sides with some more metal sheets and filled in the remaining holes with more wooden boards.

 ![Finished sides][booth_with_sides]